Please note: All kits require a reservation at least one week in advance. We often can not accommodate last-minute kit rentals.

 Birds in Our Community

-We live in an area that is blessed with many different species of feathered residents.
+We live in an area that supports many different species of feathered residents.
 Get to know your fellow community members with this special kit designed for use outside the classroom!
-Where do they live?
+Where do birds live?
 What do they eat?
-Learn how you can live in harmony with them as residents of your backyard or local park.
+Learn how to best coexist with birds as residents of your backyard or local park.
 For details, click here.

 Get to know your schoolyard habitat with these four outdoor, hands-on, experiential lessons!
 Explore plants, spiders, birds, and more!
 We are excited to be able to offer a shorter, abbreviated taste of Finding Urban Nature (FUN), our elementary school program, with this new classroom education kit!
 For details, click here.

 Just like the Fall FUN kit, this kit allows students a chance to explore their schoolyard habitat with four more hands-on experiential lessons!
-Answer questions like, how do birds build their nests?, what eats dead leaves?, and how many worms are under our feet anyway?
+Answer questions like, how do birds build their nests?, what eats dead leaves?, and how many worms are under our feet?
 For details, click here.

 Birds and the natural environment have served as inspiration for artists throughout history.
-Complete with art materials, example art prints by local and famous artists, as well as natural specimens to act as your muse, this kit provides anything that a group of artists needs to get in touch with their inner natural artist.
+Complete with art materials, example art prints by local and famous artists, as well as pecimens to serve as a muse, this kit provides anything that a group of artists needs to get in touch with their inner natural artist.
 For more details, click here.

 Upper Elementary, Middle, and High School